ClickHouse/ClickHouse/docs/en/sql-reference/functions/tuple-functions.md

 ## L2Distance {#l2distance}

-Calculates the distance between two points (the values of the tuples are the coordinates) in 2-norm ([Euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance)).
+Calculates the distance between two points (the values of the tuples are the coordinates) in Euclidean space ([Euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance)).

 **Syntax**